Saprang Kalayanamitr: Mad dogs and machine guns

-Saprang was an extremely vocal critic of those who he perceived as his political opponents.
+Saprang was an extremely vocal critic of those whom he perceived as his political opponents.
 In an interview with Thai Rath (Thailand's most popular newspaper) on 8 April 2007, he called an unspecified enemy a "mad dog" who he claimed was destroying the monarchy.
 He said that it was necessary to shoot the dog with a machine gun.
-In the same interview, he threatened violent response to the "bold words that came from the mouths of evil people who did not know restraint".
-He urged decisive action, so that the public would believe that good had triumphed over evil.
+In the same interview, he threatened a violent response to the "bold words that came from the mouths of evil people who did not know restraint".
+He urged decisive action so that the public would believe that good had triumphed over evil.

 Post-coup role

 Saprang was considered a strong contender to lead the junta given the mandatory retirement of Army commander-in-chief and CNS President Sonthi Boonyaratkalin in September 2007.
 He unofficially competed with fellow Assistant Army Commander Anupong Paochinda, who, as 1st Army Area Commander, secured Bangkok on the night of the coup.
 The Bangkok Post reported in October 2006 that Sonthi was grooming Anupong to be his successor by giving him responsibilities over coup logistics, a greater task than had been assigned to Saprang.
-The Asia Times quoted a former MP as saying that "Anupong is seen as the real force behind the coup.
+The Asia Times quoted a former MP as saying "Anupong is seen as the real force behind the coup.
 Saprang is more vocal, but he has no real base.
 The only way he could be seen as a promising leader is by pushing the country to the brink."

 In an interview, Saprang warned that "the three pillars of society - the nation, the religion and the monarchy - might crumble...If rogue politicians return to power following the next [post coup] general election."

 Saprang also held the opinion that military coups against the government "should never be ruled out."
 The abrogated 1997 constitution had outlawed coups.
-A replacement constitution was, at the time of Saprang's statement, being drafted by a military appointed panel.
+A replacement constitution was, at the time of Saprang's statement, being drafted by a military-appointed panel.

 Saprang was sidelined in security plans preceding the Constitutional Tribunal's 20 May 2007 ruling on the dissolution of the Thai Rak Thai and Democrat Parties.
-After the 2006 coup, Sonthi had delegated the task of securing Bangkok to Saprang.
-The pre-ruling plan put Sonthi directly in charge of Bangkok crowd security, allying him with alum of AFPS Class 9, including Army Chief of Staff General Montri Sangkhasap and First Army Region commander Lt General Prayuth Chan-ocha.
+After the 2006 coup, Sonthi delegated the task of securing Bangkok to Saprang.
+The pre-ruling plan put Sonthi directly in charge of Bangkok crowd security, allying him with alums of AFPS Class 9, including Army Chief of Staff General Montri Sangkhasap and First Army Region commander Lt General Prayuth Chan-ocha.